ueux/ULOGS/README.md

 - Node.js 20 or newer (Node.js 24 is used in the current development environment).
 - npm 10 or newer.
-- Docker Desktop, for local Redis.
+- Docker Desktop, for local Redis, ClickHouse, ClickHouse UI, and NATS.
 - A Neon PostgreSQL database and connection string.
 - A Clerk application with a secret key for authenticated API requests.
 - A TestSprite account and API key only when running TestSprite MCP tests.